robloo/PublicDocs/XAMLFrameworkComparison.md

   <dd>

 The Uno Platform team has developed an [extension for Visual Studio Code](https://platform.uno/blog/announcing-net-mobile-debugging-in-vs-code-mobile-development-in-vs-code-with-uno-platform-or-net-maui/) that enables development and, more importantly, debugging of both mobile and web applications.
 This is a big step forward for VS Code tooling which historically has not been developer friendly as an IDE for C#/.NET applications.
 Amazingly, the extension also supports .NET MAUI applications.
 The Uno Platform team really stepped up here and filled a long-standing gap in VS Code support that results in a full three stars for this IDE.
 Uno Platform apps are now best supported in Visual Studio Code (unless developing as WinUI on Windows where Visual Studio is still best).
 Note that this extension is not open sourced.

+Avalonia UI [announced](https://avaloniaui.net/Blog/avalonia-for-visual-studio-code-early-access,e2464208-4482-4dd1-bd60-fd11c98983dc) (as of July, 2023) a [preview Visual Studio Code extension](https://github.com/AvaloniaUI/Avalonia-VSCode-Extension) that supports XAML code completion as well as previewing.
+This makes Avalonia UI much more usable in Visual Studio Code and should make it a viable IDE going forward.
+This section and the above comparison table will be updated when the extension is publicly released and tested.
   </dd>

   <dt>Design Tool Integration</dt>